DiligentGraphics/DiligentSamples/Tutorials/Tutorial19_RenderPasses/readme.md

 ### Dependencies

-Each subpass defines the states for all its attachment, and the states are transitioned by the system when going from one render pass to the next.
+Each subpass defines the states of all its attachments, and the attachments are transitioned between the states when going from one subpasspass to the next.
 However, besides attachment states, a render pass must also specify execution dependencies.
 In our specific example, attachments 0 and 1 are used as render targets in the